dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 };                                                };
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+[TODO]: Apple L2 cache operates on 128B cache lines, they required more padding.
+4.6.6 Improving Cache Hierarchy Performance. https://developer.apple.com/documentation/apple-silicon/cpu-optimization-guide
+Also mention it in chapter 3.

 Alignment and padding often cause holes of unused bytes, which potentially decreases memory bandwidth utilization.
 In the example above, original struct `S` (on the left) is only 8 bytes, while after the change (on the right) it becomes 128 bytes in size, which leaves a lot of unused bytes in every cache line.
 Use these techniques with care.

 ### Other Data Structure Reorganization Techniques